stevefolta/spft/README.md

 What it still needs
 -----

-- Elastic tabs only when requested, regular tabs otherwise.
-- Many more escape sequences.
+- More escape sequences.
 - More testing of character insertion and deletion scenarios?
 - Handle requests for big selections correctly.
 - Settable window class and other WM hints.
+- Borders for those who want them.
+- Better default window size.